 VOLUNTEER AS AN ELECTION JUDGE

 1. Volunteer to be a Student Election Judge Trainee.
-WIth the approval of their parents and school, students age 16 or 17 can work in polling places on Election Day - and get paid!
+With the approval of their parents and school, students age 16 or 17 can work in places on Election Day - and get paid!

 2. The City of Bloomington needs judges affiliated with a major political party.

 3. Bloomington also needs multilingual election judges.

 Interested residents can download an application form at electionjudgeapplication.

 Friday, September 21 Absentee and early voting opens.

 Tuesday, Oct.
 2, 7-8:30pm MN State Representative Candidate Forum (see top of this page)

 Oct 16 - Last day to pre-register for the general election in November

 Nov.
 6 - Election Day.
 Polls are open from 7am - 8pm.